Akshen22/Movie-Recommender-System/README.md

 *Here we gonna work on 2 platforms, which are namely: Jupyter Notebook & PyCharm (kindly download the code, given above)

-*For Dataset kindly download both the csv files from the below given link;
+*For Dataset kindly download both the .csv files from the below given link;

 https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv